radmirkaz/End2End-HTR-Pipeline/README.md

 - OCR: after segmentation we predict each detected word separately
 - Beam search (will be added): final decision making layer to choose the best output given target variables
 - Output: predicted text

+## Setup

+Use config.py to quickly set parameters and train the model.
+We used [omegaconf](https://github.com/omry/omegaconf) for more convenience.